alekssadowski95/patent-landscaping/README.md

 # Patent Landscaping for Mechanical Engineering

-The goal of this project is to automate the patent landscaping process in mechanical engineering, in order to quickly identify imporatant patent documents and CPC categories.
+The goal of this project is to automate the patent landscaping process in mechanical engineering, in order to quickly identify relevant patent documents and CPC categories from a patent database.

+This project includes 10K and 100K entries of patent documents.